How to Paint a Dresser in 10 Easy Steps!

 What To Do If Your Furniture Bleeds

-If you run into this problem, I’ve been told that an oil-based primer (try Kilz brand) with 2 coats should cover the bleed.
+If you run into this problem, use an oil-based primer (try KILZ Original spray primer, and be sure to use it outdoors–it stinks) with 2 coats to cover the bleed.
 Be sure to let it dry completely in between the two coats.
-Then start painting!
-I plan to do this with the next “bleeder” I paint!
+Then start painting once it fully dries.
+I’d let it dry 24 hours.

 Some people like to use a roller, but I love using a brush or a paint sprayer (watch this video tutorial on how to use chalk paint in a paint sprayer).

 If you’re using a brush, try my favorite, the Purdy brush.
 They come in various sizes.
 I have a few in different sizes for different projects.
 Its angled bristles are so smooth and won’t fall off onto your wet finish!
 If you decide to use a roller, get one made for smooth surfaces.

 Here are the things to remember about painting furniture with a brush, though:

 - Synthetic brushes: If you want a smooth finish to your painted dresser, nylon/polyester brushes will give you a smoother appearance with fewer brush strokes.
 Also, most furniture paints allow you to mix in a little water if your paint gets too thick.
 Thick paint will give you more brush strokes, so thinning the paint with a little water, plus using a synthetic brush will give you a smoother result.
 Just don’t add too much water, or you’ll start to get a drippy-drippy painted dresser.